-a Citizens or Alien Residents of the U.S. Used in Denied Areas (see b.
-Non-U.S. Citizen Delegates or Employees of the United Nations not As- ?? signed in the U.S.
+a.
+Citizens or Alien Residents of the U.S. Used in Denied Areas (see b.
+Non-U.S. Citizen Delegates or Employees of the United Nations not As- ??

-The operational use indenied areas of U.S. citizens, or of aliens who have been admitted for permanent residence or have resided for a prolonged period in the U.S., requires the prior approval of the Chief of the Area Division under whose jurisdiction the intended use is to take place.
+The operational use in denied areas of U.S. citizens, or of aliens who have been admitted for permanent residence or have resided for a prolonged period in the U.S., requires the prior approval of the Chief of the Area Division under whose jurisdiction the intended use is to take place.